questdb/questdb/README.md

 ### Upcoming release Change Log

-- Journal replication over network
+- NEW: Journal replication over network
-- Binary compatibility warning: All strings are stored with length as 4-byte int.
+- BREAKING: All strings are stored with length as 4-byte int.
 Journal would use more space but it reduces CPU overhead on reads and appends.
-- SymbolIndex class is renamed to KVIndex.
+- BREAKING: SymbolIndex class is renamed to KVIndex.
 SymbolIndex.put() is replaced with KVIndex.add()
-- Improved Index performance
+- IMPROVEMENT: Improved Index performance
+- IMPROVEMENT: Improved append performance